The Adventure of Valkyrie: Development

 The characters and setting of Valkyrie no Bōken were based on Norse mythology.

 Being one of the first third-party companies for the console, Japanese company Namco was seeing great success with their releases on Nintendo's highly-popular Family Computer.
 Their arcade game ports such as Pac-Man and Xevious were unprecedented successes, and generated a lot of revenue for the company.
 Seeing the Famicom as the next evolution in video games, Namco began to develop exclusive titles for the console instead of simply ports or remakes of their earlier arcade games.
 The first of these was Star Luster in 1985, a well-received space combat simulation game.
 With games like The Legend of Zelda being hugely popular for the console, Namco decided their next game would be a similar role-playing game, with a large, vast world and unique characters.

-Valkyrie no Bōken was the result of this.
-The game's characters and world were designed by character designer Hiroshi Fujii.
+The Adventure of Valkyrie was conceptualized by character designer Hiroshi Fujii.
 Joining Namco after graduating college, Fujii was initially assigned to the company's design department, working on the package artwork for games like Sky Kid, Tower of Babel, and Family Tennis.
 Once the division was dissolved, he was transferred to the game development department, becoming a character artist for Valkyrie no Bōken.
 Fujii's drawings were used heavily for reference by the development team, acting as a design document of sorts.
 Due to hardware limitations, his drawings could not be accurately replicated in the game itself; most notable of these is Valkyrie herself, being blond on the cover art and having black hair in-game.
 Fujii looked to Norse mythology while designing the characters and setting.
 Valkyrie was originally depicted as a "child of the gods" in early sketches, but was changed to being a simple female warrior due to her design being drastically different from the Valkyries in Norse mythology.